Tips for Navigating Night Classes

 When feeling tired, it may be a natural inclination to grab a cup of coffee or other caffeinated beverage to get a boost of energy and keep going.
 While this may help a student get through a night class or hammer out an assignment at the last minute, it can disrupt sleeping patterns, creating further fatigue the next day.

 Caffeine can last up to 12 hours in the system after consumption.
-Even for night owls, a coffee or a Red Bull® or a Monster® after lunch could keep them awake well beyond when they want to go to bed.
+Even for night owls, a coffee (or energy drink) after lunch could keep them awake well beyond when you want to go to bed.

 Staying Nourished and Hydrated